Philosophy

 Truth — Seeing Clearly

 Truth is the effort to see reality without distortion, denial, or illusion.
 It asks us to stay open, humble, and embodied, letting reality reveal itself—first within, then around us.
-Sometimes it means accepting that truth itself is uncertain.
+Sometimes it means accepting that objective truth is unattainable and we aren’t going to find the certainty we desire.

 Courage — Staying Present

-Courage is the strength to remain with truth even when it’s painful or unclear.
-It’s the willingness to face fear and discomfort without shutting down, control, or escape.
+Courage is an effort to stay with the truth, even when it’s painful or unclear.
+It’s the willingness to say yes to fear and discomfort—without shutting down, controlling, or escaping.

 Love — Choosing Vulnerability

-Love is a decision to extend ourselves—for our own growth and for others.
+Love is a decision to extend ourselves for the spiritual growth of another, and ourselves.
 It’s expressed through presence, compassion, forgiveness, and the courage to be vulnerably human.

 Wholeness — Integrating Opposites